‘AGT’ Judge Gabrielle Union Stuns In Makeup-Free Photos With 9-Month-Old Daughter Kaavia

 The second picture showed the duo shooting a slightly more sultry look to the camera before then flashing their million dollar smiles once again as they enjoyed some quality time together in the sunshine by the swimming pool.

-She joked in the caption that Kaavia’s smile makes her feel “unstoppable” but also revealed to fans that she accidentally hit her in the throat.
+She joked in the caption that Kaavia’s smile makes her feel “unstoppable” but also revealed to fans that the baby girl accidentally hit her in the throat.

 The judge tagged Kaavia’s own official Instagram account in her post, as the baby girl has already amassed an impressive 870,000 followers on her own account where Gabrielle and Dwyane share adorable photos of their bundle of joy.

-But when she’s not stunning fans with her gorgeous makeup-free snaps, as The Inquisitr reported earlier this month, Union is giving fans a good look at all her hard work in the gym.
+When she’s not stunning fans with her gorgeous makeup-free snaps, Union is giving fans a good look at all her hard work in the gym, as The Inquisitr reported earlier this month.

 The star stunned her followers as she revealed her toned body in a crop top, once again defying her age as she put all her hard work on her fit and toned body on display.